Case Study: Pavemint

 Key Findings

-To minimize disruptions in payment processing and real-time connections, we recognized the need for a stable and reliable system that would ensure optimum operations and customer service.
+To minimize disruptions in payment processing, real-time connection and operations, a stable and reliable system was required for optimum operations and customer service.

 Problem Statement